-Support under the investment priority will be provided for the activities which reduce the effects of private car use on air quality and respond to the increasing mobility needs through improvements in sustainable mobility, thus contributing to a better quality of life.
-Investments in sustainable urban mobility will be aligned with the integrated approach and will be based on an integrated mobility concept for cities or functional urban areas, which cover all relevant mobility modes (walking, cycling, using public passenger transport and other alternative forms of sustainable mobility) and measures to promote them.
+using public passenger transport and other alternative forms of sustainable mobility) and measures to promote them.
 This represents an integrated concept of technical, political, and soft measures that improve the efficiency and cost-effectiveness of investments.

-All investments which are proposed to receive ERDF and CF support under this investment priority are set out in Article 5(4) of Regulation (EU) No 1301/2013 and Article 4(a)(v) of Regulation (EU) No 1300/2013, and will be included in the Sustainable Urban Mobility Plans which will be linked to air quality plans and sustainable urban development strategies.
+All investments that are proposed to receive ERDF and CF support under this investment priority are set out in Article 5(4) of Regulation (EU) No 1301/2013 and Article 4(a)(v) of Regulation (EU) No 1300/2013, and will be included in the Sustainable Urban Mobility Plans which will be linked to air quality plans and sustainable urban development strategies.

-In order to reduce GHG emissions and lower the level of PM{10} particles emissions from transport in urban areas and their hinterland Sustainable Urban Mobility Plans will be developed for cities and regions, which will define priority CF and ERDF supported measures in the field of sustainable mobility at the level of municipalities or regions.
+In order to reduce GHG emissions and lower the level of PM10 particle emissions from transport in urban areas and their surrounding areas, Sustainable Urban Mobility Plans will be developed for cities and regions, which will define priority CF and ERDF supported measures in the field of sustainable mobility at the level of municipalities or regions.
 The Slovenian Guidelines for Developing and Implementing a Sustainable Urban Mobility Plan take into account Slovenian specific circumstances - a number of small and medium-sized cities.